Experience the best snowboarding in Ontario

 To avoid disappointment, check if pre-booking and gear rental are required in advance.

-In addition to slopeside equipment rentals, you’ll find a wide variety of rentals at independent ski and snowboard shops in Ontario’s top snowboarding destinations, such as:
+In addition to slopeside equipment rentals, find a variety of rentals at independent ski and snowboard shops in Ontario’s top snowboarding destinations, such as:

 Alpine Sports At Blue Mountain